Previous dayApril 28, 2026Next day

 5.7 km---✓ ReviewedUSGS →

-At 17:19 UTC on April 28, 2026, a magnitude 2.1 tremor occurred 19 km ENE of Panguitch, Utah.
-It arrived roughly 1 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+Seismographs logged a magnitude 2.1 earthquake 19 km ENE of Panguitch, Utah with origin time 17:19 UTC on April 28, 2026.
+Coming 1 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 The hypocenter lay at 5.7 km, placing this in the shallow crustal category.
-The epicenter is at 37.901°, -112.236°.
+Coordinates: 37.901°, -112.236°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28